 The A1 form’s main purpose is to attest that an individual, whenever in any of the situations listed above, remains insured in the social security system of only one EU member state.
 Thus, the certificate helps avoiding paying mandatory social security contributions in more than one EU country in the same time.

 European companies from other EU member states may choose to temporarily post employees to Romania.
 In the same time, Romanian companies are very frequently posting employees for temporary periods to other EU countries.
 When doing so, they must comply with the EU social security provisions under the EU Regulation (EC) No 883/2004, which includes also applying for A1 certificates for their employees.

 Authorities in the host state can verify if an A1 certificate has been issued for an employee working on their territory.
 In case the document is not available, the authorities can apply significant fines, along with imposing the employer and employee to start paying social contributions in the host country.

-How long does it take to get the A1 certificate?
+How long does it take to get the A1 certificate in Romania?